• how and what to compost

 and be transported to your garden beds.

-All compostable materials are either carbon or nitrogen-based.
-The secret to a healthy compost pile is simple: maintain a working balance between these two elements.
+All compostable materials are either carbon or nitrogen-based, to varying degrees.
+The secret to a healthy compost pile is to maintain a working balance between these two elements.

 - carbon-rich matter (like branches, stems, dried leaves, peels, bits of

-wood, bark dust or sawdust pellets, shredded brown paper bags, coffee filters, conifer
+wood, bark dust or sawdust pellets, shredded brown paper bags, corn stalks, coffee filters, conifer

-needles, egg shells, hay, peat moss, wood ash) gives compost its light,
+needles, egg shells, straw, peat moss, wood ash) gives compost its light,

-Nitrogen - nitrogen or protein-rich matter (manures, food scraps, leafy materials like lawn clippings and green leaves) provides raw materials for making enzymes.
+Nitrogen - nitrogen or protein-rich matter (manures, food scraps, green lawn clippings and green leaves) provides raw materials for making enzymes.

 healthy compost pile should have much more carbon than nitrogen.